 While attending South Texas College of Law, Nick competed on its nationally recognized Moot Court Team and was the recipient of the Best Brief award at the William B. Spong Memorial Moot Court Competition hosted by William & Mary Law School.

-Nick was recognized as a Texas "Rising Star" in 2020 for Construction Litigation by Super Lawyers magazine.
+Nick was recognized as a Texas "Rising Star" in 2020 and 2021 for Construction Litigation by Super Lawyers magazine.
 He was also recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.

 Insights View All